This post about Nashville date ideas may contain affiliate links.

 7. Window Shop at Green Hills Mall or Opry Mills

 Another indoor activity is window shopping.
 Nashville has two great malls, Green Hills and Opry Mills.
-Green Hills is more upscale with stores like Gucci, Burberry, Louis Vuitton, and David Yurman.
+Green Hills is more upscale with stores like Gucci, Burberry, YSL, Louis Vuitton, and David Yurman.
 Opry Mills is an outlet mall with more fast fashion like Forever 21 and H&M and outlets from Kate Spade, Michael Kors, and Lily Pulitzer.
-The mall goes in a giant circle and it’s always fun to people watch.
+The mall goes in a giant circle and it’s always fun to people-watch.
+It may not be the most romantic date night but if it’s cold outside, it’s better to be inside.

 8. Picnic at Dragon Park